mialkin/docs/csharp/concurrency/asynchronous/async-await-best-practices.md

 One notable exception to this is if you know that the first `await` will always complete asynchronously and the thing being awaited will invoke its callback in an environment free of a custom `SynchronizationContext` or a `TaskScheduler`.

+## Why would I want to use `ConfigureAwait(false)`?

+`ConfigureAwait(false)` is used to avoid forcing the callback to be invoked on the original context or scheduler.
+This has a few benefits:

+- Performance improvements
+- Avoiding potential deadlocks

 ## Why would I want to use `ConfigureAwait(true)`?

 You wouldn't, unless you were using it purely as an indication that you were purposefully not using `ConfigureAwait(false)`, e.g. to silence static analysis warnings or the like. `ConfigureAwait(true)` does nothing meaningful.
 When comparing `await task` with `await task.ConfigureAwait(true)`, they're functionally identical.
 If you see `ConfigureAwait(true)` in production code, you can delete it without ill effect.